mmalenta/docker_tutorial/README.md

     Now let us go back to the build exercise from [Section 2.2](#22-building-and-deploying-docker-containers).
 You were asked to
     build 3 separate images.
 Did you notice anything interesting about the sizes of created images?
 Anything unexpected?
-My fesults surely are
+My results surely are

     ```docker